 Our work on advanced optical imaging and remote sensing applied to cultural heritage in solving conservation, art history and archaeology problems for museums and cultural heritage institutes is internationally recognised as leading the field.
 We are unique in developing advanced non-invasive imaging systems that are not only novel in optical and remote sensing instrumentation but also novel in applications to cultural heritage.
 Cultural heritage presents the most complex material science problems.
-Consequently, the instruments we develop are in demand in a variety of industries.
-We have collaborated closely with nearly all major cultural heritage institutes in the UK and many institutions internationally.
+Consequently, the instruments we develop are in demand in a variety of other fields.
+We have collaborated closely with nearly all the major cultural heritage institutes in the UK and many institutions internationally.

 We are engaged in the preparatory phase for the European Research Infrastructure for Heritage Science (E-RIHS) which was put on the European Roadmap in 2016.
 The European-wide project will see different platforms supporting the new research infrastructure, which include mobile laboratories, fixed laboratories, digital and archival facilities.